SELECTED PUBLICATIONS

 Lakin, Samantha.
 “Review of United States Law and Policy on Transitional Justice: Principles, Politics, and Pragmatics by Zachary D. Kaufman.”
 Human Rights Quarterly, Vol. 39, February 2017.

-SELECTED PARTNERSHIPS
+PARTNERSHIPS

 Keynote Speaker, Millennium Campus Conference (MCC17) for youth leaders